SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/TimeSpan/TimeSpan.md

 ---
-title: TimeSpan
+title: crmscript_ref_TimeSpan
-path: /EJScript/Classes/TimeSpan
+description: TimeSpan
-intellisense: 1
+intellisense: Void.TimeSpan
-classref: 1
+so.topic: reference
 ---

 A class for representing a timespan.